Three successful women in business reveal their top tips as female entrepreneurs

 - You have the power within you to make your business a success.

-- Your most valuable asset is your support network.
+- Your most valuable asset for women in business is their support network.

 - Perfection doesn’t exist – what exits is our version of it.

-- We envy others’ success yet it’s often a façade.
+- We envy others’ success as women in business, yet it’s often a façade.